Wondering what to do on a layover in Toronto? As a Torontonian, I have the inside scoop.

 - Collect and store your luggage if you're not staying overnight in Toronto.

 - Billy Bishop International Airport is on an island in the Toronto harbor area.
-A shuttle runs between the airport and downtown that takes 45 minutes when you also consider the walk time through the airport.
 This airport services smaller commercial aircraft within Canada and to about 40 points in the United States and the Caribbean.
+It's easily accessible from downtown and much more time-efficient in most cases.
+A free shuttle runs between the airport and downtown.
+The ride is about 15 minutes but the whole trip will take 45 minutes when you also consider the walk time through the airport.

 - For domestic and US flights, they recommend that you arrive one hour before your flight.